PO Box 1232 Freeport, IL 61032

 Applicability of Used Oil Regulations:

-Even if the above definition is met, there are some instances where you may not be able to manage your waste according to the used oil regulations.
+Even if the above definition is met, there are some instances where you may not be able to take advantage of the used oil option.
 The used oil regulations are designed to encourage recycling but also protect the environment; this requires the exclusion of some waste from management as a used oil.

 One way your oil may be ineligible for management as a used oil is because of something known as the “Rebuttable Presumption”.
 It works like this: at some point prior to recycling your used oil must be sampled and analyzed to determine its total halogen content (fluorine, chlorine, bromine, iodine, or astatine) by the transporter, processor, re-refiner,transfer facility, or other handler – a generator may perform the analysis but it is not required.
 If the results of this test indicate the total halogen content is >1,000 ppm, then the used oil is presumed to contain a spent chlorinated solvent and to be a listed hazardous waste from a non-specific source with the waste codes of either F001 or F002 (see Table 2).
 This presumption, known as the “Rebuttable Presumption”, precludes the waste’s management as a used oil unless you as the generator are able to do one of the following: